Leo Ford: Career

 In 1989, Ford was crowned King of the Beaux Arts Ball in New York City.
 His Queen was Melissa Slade.

 Ford paired with David Alan Reis aka "Lance" in Leo & Lance and Blonds Do It Best, Leo and Lance directed by William Higgins; Blonds Do It Best directed by Richard Morgan.
 In his starring role for the film Games, directed by Steve Scott, Ford played a medal-winning swimmer in the Gay Games competition, with Al Parker playing a photographer assigned to take professional portraits of the athlete.
 In a scene that foreshadowed what happened to Ford in real life, his character had a severe motorcycle accident that left him hospitalized and in a coma.

+Ford died in 1991 two days after a motorcycle accident, from a major brain trauma, after being hit by a car while riding his motorcycle near Sunset Boulevard.
+His partner of 6 years, Craig Markle, survived with minor injuries.

-Private life
+Personal life

-Ford had a relationship with cult actor Divine.
-The two traveled together and he made appearances at clubs in which Divine was contracted to perform.
-After Divine's death, Ford began a relationship with Craig Markle.
-Ford and Markle lived together in Los Angeles and Hawaii and raised tropical birds.
-After Ford's death Markle ran a travel agency and oversaw Ford's collection of pictures from his career.
+Ford had a short-lived relationship with cult actor Divine.
+The two travelled together and he made appearances at clubs in which Divine was contracted to perform.
+In late 1985, Ford began a relationship with Craig Markle.
+Ford and Markle lived together in Los Angeles and Hawaii, where they raised tropical birds and ran a tour and recreation business called "Pacific Paradise Tours".

-Death

-On July 15th, 1991, while driving his motorcycle, Ford was struck by a truck making an illegal turn onto Sunset Boulevard.
-Ford suffered massive head trauma and died two days later on July 17th.
-Craig Markle was riding with him but suffered only minor injuries.
-Ford was cremated and his ashes sent to San Francisco, where after a wake at Josie's Bar they were scattered near the Golden Gate Bridge.